stephenh67/python-resources-2019/README.md

 * [_Python on Reddit_](https://www.reddit.com/r/learnpython/wiki/index)

+    - [_/r/learnpython_](https://www.reddit.com/r/learnpython/) Subreddit for posting questions and asking for general advice about your python code.
-    - /r/python ­— News about the dynamic, interpreted, interactive, object-oriented, extensible programming language Python.
+    - [_/r/python_](https://www.reddit.com/r/Python/) News about the dynamic, interpreted, interactive, object-oriented, extensible programming language Python.
-    - /r/learnprogramming
+    - [_/r/learnprogramming_](https://www.reddit.com/r/learnprogramming/) A subreddit for all questions related to programming in any language.
-    - /r/dailyprogrammer — The focus of this subreddit is to provide bi-daily challenges to keep your mind and fingers busy between projects.
+    - [_/r/dailyprogrammer_](https://www.reddit.com/r/dailyprogrammer/) — The focus of this subreddit is to provide bi-daily challenges to keep your mind and fingers busy between projects.
-    - /r/progether — Progether is about bringing programmers together on common projects, whether it is learning or developing or designing or what have you.
+    - [_/r/progether_](https://www.reddit.com/r/progether/) — Progether is about bringing programmers together on common projects, whether it is learning or developing or designing or what have you.
-    - /r/LearnMachineLearning — A subreddit dedicated for learning machine learning.
+    - [_/r/LearnMachineLearning_](https://www.reddit.com/r/LearnMachineLearning/) — A subreddit dedicated for
+    learning machine learning.
-    - /r/PythonPuzzles ­— Regular code puzzles in the Python programming languages
+    - [_/r/PythonPuzzles_](https://www.reddit.com/r/PythonPuzzles/) ­— Regular code puzzles in the Python programming languages

 ### Other Resources